cagov/covid19.ca.gov-site-handbook/pages/content-principles.md

 * Be direct and confident.

 ## Organize content by importance
 Put the most important content first on a page.
 This is often the content that applies to the most people.
-Content that applies to the least people (like specific groups) last.
+Content that applies to the least people (like specific groups) goes last.

 ## Keep it conversational
 Write how you speak.
 Read your writing out loud to hear how it sounds.